-This traditional figgy pudding recipe is an old fashioned English dessert served at Christmas.
+This traditional figgy pudding recipe is an old fashioned English dessert usually served at Christmas.
+My version was heavily inspired by the original celebrity chef, Mrs Beeton.

 This recipe was originally written in 2015 & has been updated today.

-As a food writer and recipe creator, many people have asked me where I get my inspiration for the recipes I produce.
+As a food writer and recipe creator, many people ask me where I get my inspiration for the recipes I produce.

 Some might consider it to be a bit of a dry read.